Anti-Raid/splashtail/data/docs/guide/templating.md

 - Dangerous functions such as ``get_env`` do not exist.
 - ``__tera_context_raw`` provides the Tera context as an object.
 This complements ``__tera_context`` which provides the context as a string for debugging.
 - All templates have a (reasonable) time limit for execution to protect against abuse and DDOS attacks.
-- **When using templates to construct a message, the output of the template itself is ignored.
-For messages, you must use ``Message Helpers`` to construct the message.
+- **When using templates, the output of the template itself is ignored.
+For messages, you must use ``Message Helpers`` to construct the message and for permission checking, you must use ``Permission Check Helpers``.
 See example 1 below:**

 ## Example 1: